Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks

 Here, {\em explore, exploit, adapt} are different search strategies for acquiring new information.
-When labelled examples are very scare, it can be best to {\em explore} regions where oracles are declaring opposite ideas, but with similar weights.
+When labeled examples are very scarce, it can be best to {\em explore} regions where oracles are declaring opposite ideas, but with similar weights.
 Once some more data has arrived, it can be better to switch to {\em exploiting} that knowledge and just jump to where there are strongest indications of most ``best'' and least ``rest''.
-Finally, ``adapt'' is an function which, as more $M$ labelled examples $M$ arrive, the acquisition strategy slides from {\em explore} to {\em exploit}.
+Finally, ``adapt'' is a function which, as more $M$ labeled examples arrive, the acquisition strategy slides from {\em explore} to {\em exploit}.

 {\bf DEHB:} DEHB extends Hyperband by running multiple sequential halving brackets with different starting budgets, balancing exploration and exploitation.
 Within each budget level, DEHB uses DE to generate and evolve configurations, maintaining separate subpopulations for each fidelity level.
-This allows DE evolution to run independently at each budget while enabling information flow from lower to higher budget subpopulations through a modified DE mutation strategy.
+This allows DE to run independently at each budget while enabling information flow from lower to higher budget subpopulations through a modified DE mutation strategy.
 The first iteration of DEHB resembles vanilla Hyperband, using random search to initialize the lowest fidelity subpopulation.
 In subsequent iterations, DEHB reuses and evolves subpopulations from previous brackets, eliminating the need for random sampling.

-Our reading of the literature is that, within the convention AI literature, DEHB~\cite{awad2021dehb} is arguable the current state-of-the-art in combing evolutionary methods (using DE's differential evolution), multi-fidelity methods (using HB's Hyperband) and iterated racing (using the sequential halving).
-DEHB out-performs its predecssor (BOHB~\cite{awad2021dehb}) (and BOHB is known to out-perform Hyperopt~\cite{bergstra2015hyperopt}).
+Our reading of the literature is that, within the conventional AI literature, DEHB~\cite{awad2021dehb} is arguably the current state-of-the-art in combining evolutionary methods (using DE's differential evolution), multi-fidelity methods (using HB's Hyperband) and iterated racing (using the sequential halving).
+DEHB out-performs its predecessor (BOHB~\cite{awad2021dehb}) (and BOHB is known to out-perform Hyperopt~\cite{bergstra2015hyperopt}).